omerAJ/PDF-QA/readme.md

 ## Usage

 1. Upload one or more PDF files using the uploader.
+2. Select the PDF type:
+   - **Text-based PDF**: Extracts and displays text content for Q&A.
+   - **Scanned PDF**: Sends the PDF(s) directly to the LLM for analysis.
-2. View the extracted PDF content (optional).
+3. View the extracted PDF content (optional).
-3. Ask questions in the chat input box.
+4. Ask questions in the chat input box.
-4. The chatbot will answer based only on the content of the uploaded PDFs.
+5. The chatbot will answer based only on the content of the uploaded PDFs.

 ## Development